10 Famous Vietnamese Musicians in the 20th Century

-Many famous Vietnamese musicians come with the resistance war, fierce battles, and normal life.
-They composes plenty of songs to encourage the spirits of soldiers and workers, who protected and built the fatherland.
+Many famous Vietnamese musicians come with resistance to war, fierce battles, and everyday life.
+They composed many songs to encourage the spirits of soldiers and workers who protected and built the fatherland.

 Here are the top musicians in Vietnam whose songs are famous to most people!